IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 2. An Isaac library should be safe.

 - Creating stages can get complicated.
-You should immediately know if you are using a function wrong, and not be running around in-game, examining run-time errors.
+You should immediately know if you are using a function incorrectly, and not be running around in-game, examining run-time errors.
 - It should be impossible to push broken code to production.

 3. An Isaac library should work without being a Workshop dependency.